 Description

 Three smaller sectors of varying character scattered along a quite large hillside.
 The area is perhaps not the most visited in Stockholm, but sector Röda väggen has some quite okay overhanging routes in grades that fit many and should be suitable for a shorter stay.
 Sector Sjöväggen is the coolest sector and it should be interesting if you want to hang on some harder routes in a very spectacular and exposed environment up on a big ledge with a fantastic view out over the sea.
 All sectors are no more than 7-12 meters high.
 The parking opportunities are great and it only takes 15 minutes to drive from Södermalm.
 Another plus is the short but very nice walk to the crag in the beautiful nature.
-The bolting is perfectly okay but some routes only have just one bolt as an anchor sometimes.
+The bolting is perfectly okay but some routes only have just one bolt as an anchor.
 Bring a brush as some routes may be a little mossy on top.

 It works very well to take the children to sector Röda väggen, but absolutely not to the other sectors.